AnikaLegal/infra/clerk/README.md

 This folder contains Ansible scripts which configure the Clerk web server.

+Database backups for Clerk are handled in the `backups` folder at the root of this repo.

 A single AWS EC2 server runs:

 - NGINX server